solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 - Records provide a compact syntax for declaring simple, immutable data carrier classes, such as ```Point(x: int, y: int) {}```
 - This blog is about records and rest/json APIs
 - Frameworks can easily translate values from and to json using records
-- If you want builder-pattern, you still need (IDE or annotation based) code generation
+- If you want builder-pattern, you still need (IDE or annotation-based) code generation

 # Introduction to Java records